knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineCategoriesApi.md

 <a name="getbrecategory"></a>
 # **GetBRECategory**
-> ModelBreCategoryResource GetBRECategory (string name)
+> BreCategoryResource GetBRECategory (string name)

 Get a single category